 Accumulation Phase.
 This is the first phase of your Contract, and it begins on the Issue Date.
 During the Accumulation Phase, your money is invested under the Contract on a tax-deferred basis.
 Tax deferral may not be available for certain non-individually owned contracts.
 Tax deferral means you are not taxed on any earnings or appreciation on the assets in your Contract until you take money out of your Contract.
-In addition, during this phase, you can make additional Purchase Payments (subject to limitations and until you request Income Payments under the Income Benefit), you can take withdrawals (including Income Payments), and if you die, we pay a death benefit to your named Beneficiary(ies).
-If you begin Income Payments, the Income Period occurs during the Accumulation Phase and starts on the Income Benefit Date.
+In addition, during this phase, you can make additional Purchase Payments (subject to limitations), you can take withdrawals, and if you die, we pay a death benefit to your named Beneficiary(ies).
 For more information regarding additional Purchase Payment limitations, please see section 3, Purchasing the Contract - Purchase Requirements.